-We'll be using a lot of terminology specific to FOND, so we'd recommend checking out our Terminology guide for Network elements if you haven't already.
+We'll be using a lot of terminology specific to FOND, so we recommend checking out our network design elements glossary if you haven't already.

 Selecting the layers you need

 Let's start by turning off the layers you don't need to see, you can do this over in the legend.
 Clicking on a layer name toggles it on and off.
 This will make it easier to click on the features that we're really interested in.

 We'll start by turning off everything except the Drop Hub, Drop Cables, and Addresses.

 Selecting the layers above allows us to inspect the Drop network.
 Some things to look for here:

 - Are the Drop Hubs serving as close to their maximum as possible (within the maximum distance cutoff)?

 - Are there any drops that are too long due to address points being far away from the underground path or poles?
 Sometimes this is only apparent once you look at the design.